 NOTICE OF FILING

-In the absence of substantial protest received within thirty (30) days of this publication, the Commission may waive formal hearing and render its decision based on the evidence submitted with the application and the Commission’s review thereof.
+IT IS FURTHER ORDERED that if no protests are received within said thirty-day period, the Commission may waive formal hearing and grant the application based on the evidence submitted with said application and its review thereof.

 A True Copy, Teste,

 Int.
 Dec.
 28, 2015